Amos-developer/VICOBA-API/README.md

 # Vicoba API

 A backend system for managing users, groups, and memberships in a Vicoba model (community savings group).
-Built with Spring Boot and MySQL.
+Built with Spring Boot and PostgreSQL.

 ## Features
 - User & Group Management